amurru/pybind11-bootcamp/README.md

 # Pybind11-Bootcamp

-I'm using this repo to document my study and experiments with Pybind11
+I'm using this repo to document my study and experiments with Pybind11.

+Most of material here is taken from Pybind11 documentation <https://pybind11.readthedocs.io/>

 ## Notes